How to set up DMA and import data from TMS

 System Service Account

-If you already have such an account in use in TMS (this is often the default ‘admin’ account with a changed password), we recommend using this same account to avoid making changes to your devices prior to migration.
+If you already have such an account in use in TMS – this is often the default ‘admin’ account with a changed password – we recommend using this same account to avoid making changes to your devices prior to migration.

 The Service Account is also specific to the Tenant, meaning that the security model is maintained at all levels.

-Creating a Service Account
+How to create a Service Account

 Before you log in to DMA, make sure your user has access to the Tenant.
-Then, log in to DMA and click on the “Tenants” menu item at the bottom of the main menu bar
+Then, log in to DMA and click on the “Tenants” menu item at the bottom of the main menu bar.

-The resulting page has only two fields, Username (for the Service Account) and Password.
-Enter the Service Account name that you want VQ to use to communicate with endpoints and the password it will have.
+- Username (for the Service Account) – Enter the Service Account name you want VQ to use to communicate with endpoints

 Remember, endpoints must also be updated with the new password.

-Importing data from TMS
+How to import data from TMS

 Export and import tooling and CSV importer